 - We hold 2 or 3 open meetings a year where landlords can get together and discuss problems or common issues.
 We usually invite 1 or 2 guest speakers to talk to us about relevant topics.

 - We are sometimes asked to participate in feedback to various public consultations and topical issues, by both States bodies and the media.
 So the more members we have the greater respect and influence we can have.
 This benefits all our members.

-- We have produced this website and aim to include more areas on the website members area, such as reports and newsletters, and possible offers from companies that might provide us with services such as cleaning.
+- We have produced this website which includes a private members area.
+There you will see our Constitution and details of Council members, reports and newsletters and useful information, and possible offers from companies that might provide us with services such as buildings insurance and cleaning.